sauloperez/dotfiles/README.md

 ## Install

+### SSH key

+The ssh key is needed to get this dotfiles from Github so it's inevitably the first step.

+If I have access to another working machine, it's easier to copy the `~/.ssh` through `scp`.

+Alternatively, I can get all key pairs from 1password, the personal and the work ones.

+### Dotfiles

 Dotfiles installion is handled by [thoughtbot's rcm](https://github.com/thoughtbot/rcm).
 A suite of tools for managing dotfiles directories.
 Check out whether everything will work fine:

 ``` bash-session